GreyCorbel/admpwd-e-docs/AdmPwd.PS/Add-AdmPwdPdsSidMapping.md

 ## DESCRIPTION
 PDS supports management of untrusted forests.
 However, for management of untrusted forests, the following prerequisites must be configured:
 - Explicit credentials for PDS to use when accessing intrusted forest
 - Mapping of SID from untrusted forest to SIDs from PDS forests.

 SID mappings are used for access control - User who wants to read or reset password must have his/her own SID (own SID or SID of group he/she is member of) 'paired' with SID that has been delegated the permission for password read/reset in untrusted forest.
 SID mapping is used to establish this pairing of SIDs.

+For management of untrusted forest connection credentials, see command [Add-AdmPwdSupportedForest](./Add-AdmPwdSupportedForest.md)

 ## EXAMPLES